 The early phase features osteolytic (lucent) region which is later followed by coarsened trabeculae and bony enlargement.
 Sclerotic changes occur much later in the disease process.

-The vertical trabecular thickening pattern in Paget disease is coarser than the more delicate pattern seen in hemangiomas with which it can be confused.
+- vertical trabecular thickening: in Paget disease is coarser than the more delicate pattern seen in hemangiomas with which it can be confused.

-In rare cases, the disease is isolated to the diaphysis, most commonly in the tibia, rather than subchondral bone, which can cause diagnostic confusion
+- blade of grass or candle flame sign: begins as a subchondral area of lucency with advancing tip of V shaped osteolysis extending towards the diaphysis.
+(In rare cases, the disease is isolated to the diaphysis, most commonly in the tibia, rather than subchondral bone, which can cause diagnostic confusion)

 Paget's disease related signs include: